New Zealand Boys' Clothes

 Figure 1.--This photograph was taken in Welligton, New Zealand during the 1890s.
 The fact that the photgrapher has a sailor ser up shows that the sailor suit was commonly worn.
-Note the long stockings and ringlet curk.
+Note the long stockings and ringlet curls.
+The outfit is indistinguisable from British fashions.
+And the country's ties to Britain dominated international relations abd the economy -- until World War II. ,

-New Zealand was settled by the Maori people.
-Europeans began arriving in the mid-19th century and after a series of war with the Maoris seized control.
+New Zealand is located southeast of Australia in the South Pacific.
+The north-south orientation of the two main isalnds means that the country has wide climatic variation.
+New Zealand was settled by the seafaring Maori people around 1000 AD, one of the last places on earh to be peopled.
+The aborigees which people Australia, never reached New Zealand.
+Europeans became aware of New Zealand (7th century), but settlers did not begin arriving until much later (mid-19th century).
+A series of wars with the Maoris ensued until Europeans established control.
 Most of the original settlers were British and the islands was eventually annexed by the British.
+The economy was largely agricultural, but since World War II, Nw Zealand has developed a strong mixed economy.
 The Maori today are a substantial minority along with Pacific islanders.
-New Zealand boys clothing from the beginning of the colonial period in the 1840s have mostly followed British styles.
-The gernerally mild climate and low incomes in the colony mean that boys more commonly went barefoot.
-This also mean that liong stockings were less common than in Britain.
+New Zealand boys clothing from the beginning of the colonial period in the 1840s followed mostly British styles.
+Often it is impossible to differentiate the two unless the photogrph is identified.
+The gernerally mild climate and low incomes in the colony meant that boys more commonly went barefoot.
+This also meant that long stockings were less common than in Britain.
 Boys commonly wore short pants through the 1950s.
 Long pants began to become more, except in secondary schools which generally required short pants school uniforms.
 Beginning in the World War II era (1939-45) America began to have an impact on boys' fashions.
-Large numbers of American troops began arriving in 1942.
-By the 1980s New Zealand boys' fashions had become simlar to those worn in Europe and America, with the exception of school uniforms.
+Large numbers of American troops began arriving shortly after Pearl Harbor (1942).
+The inability of Britain to defend Australia and New Zealand was a factor in a shifting of ties from primary links to Britain to a wider international outlook.
+New Zealand boys' fashions had become similar to those worn in Europe and America, with the exception of school uniforms (1980s).
+Improving economic conditions were a factor here.
+The same trends were at play in Australia.

 Chronologies